paultcochrane/blog-travis-ci-com/_posts/2014-07-16-upcoming-vm-updates.md

 ### Android VM

-We've introduced [Android support back in May](2014-05-07-android-build-support-now-in-beta), but our users have been busy testing it out.
+We've introduced [Android support back in May](2014-05-07-android-build-support-now-in-beta), but you have been busy testing it out.
 Google has since released a new SDK, and it is now time for us to catch up.

 This update includes SDK 23 support and other component updates.